luk036/luk036.github.io/fun/boole_logic.md

 - wrote on biology, physics, metaphysics, poetry, ethics, psychology, linguistics, economics, ... and **logic**

 The Organon - 6 books on logic. mature influential works from the initiator of the subject.

 ---

-Modern statment: (sets)
+## Modern statement: (sets)

-'If every B is and A, and every
+'If every B is an A, and
-C is a B, then every C is an A.'
+    every C is  a B, then
+    every C is an A.'

  A a B; B a C => A a C

-Aristotle's statement: (types)
+## Aristotle's statement: (types)

-' If A belongs to all B, and
+'If A belongs to all B, and
     B belongs to all C, then
     A belongs to all C.'

+ ???

 ---

 ## Four logical forms [Propositions]

 A a B: 'A belongs to all B' or
            'Every B is an A'
 A e B: 'A belongs to no B' or
            'No B is an A'
 A i B: 'A belongs to some B' or